robot-learning-freiburg/TOPICS/readme.md

 # Taxonomy-Aware Continual Semantic Segmentation in Hyperbolic Spaces for Open-World Perception

-This repository contains the PyTorch implementation of the TOPICS model proposed in our RA-L 2025 paper [Taxonomy-Aware Continual Semantic Segmentation in Hyperbolic Spaces for Open-World Perception](https://ieeexplore.ieee.org/document/10816009).
+This repository contains the PyTorch implementation of the TOPICS model proposed in our RA-L 2025 paper [Taxonomy-Aware Continual Semantic Segmentation in Hyperbolic Spaces for Open-World Perception](https://ieeexplore.ieee.org/document/10816009) and TOPICS+ [
+Dynamic Robot-Assisted Surgery with Hierarchical Class-Incremental Semantic Segmentation](https://arxiv.org/abs/2508.01713), an extension to robotic surgery environments.

 ## Methodology